By Sneha Jaiswal (Twitter | Instagram)

 Adapted from a manga, ‘Kamisama no Ekohiiki’ has exaggerated and fantasy elements – the Shrine’s God called Kamisama (Furukawa Yuki) makes several appearances and has a talking dog for a sidekick.
 However, despite the body-swapping and talking God sub-plot, the show has some very relatable characters, whose personalities are deeply rooted in the realities around them.
 Actors Fujiwara Taiyu and Sakurada Hiyori play the leads Yashiro and Kagura, and both of them convincingly switch personalities when the body swap occurs.

-Instead of just being another comedic body-swap show, ‘Kamisama no Ekohiiki’ makes its young leads introspect their lives, feelings and friendships.
-The writers look at love without beyond the lens of gender and show it through their characters, who are made to deeply ponder upon the question – do you love someone for their mind or their body, and can the two be separated?
+Instead of being just another comedic body-swap show, ‘Kamisama no Ekohiiki’ makes its young leads introspect their lives, feelings and friendships.
+The writers look at love beyond the lens of gender and show it through their characters, who ponder upon the question – do you love someone for their mind or their body, and can the two be separated?
 When Yashiro comes back to school as Kagura, he realizes it’s not going to be easy to make Kenta (Kubozuka Airu) fall in love just because he is a pretty petite girl now.
 To make things complicated, Kenta’s ex-girlfriend Torii (Arai Myra) develops more than platonic affection for Kagura aka Yashiro.
 Within a few days of being in a different body, Yashiro regrets it, realizing the importance of his life as it was.

 Unlike school romances, the characters communicate with each other and are honest about what’s on their mind.
 The friendships in this show is the most precious thing about it.
 Yashiro is easily the most likable of all – he is kind, empathetic, sincere and level-headed.
 Kubozuka as Kenta comes across as a typical popular teenager who chases skirts, but his character grows into a mature, reliable and considerate adult.